Technology & Innovation

 Thus were born the Yield Dogs, a group of dividend-focused portfolio managers and analysts whose name stands for “Dividends Ought to Grow.”
 Through the decades, as dividends have come in and out of favor with investors, the Dogs have continued to meet regularly.
-Today the group has expanded to more than 25, covering companies across all sectors and across global markets.
+Today the group has expanded to more than 25, covering companies across all sectors as well as markets outside the U.S.

 “Our mission has become more challenging,” Gordon says.
 “A great many of our investors need income from their investments, and we need many ideas to meet this challenge.”